mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

     ike@ubuntu02:~$ lspci | grep VGA
     01:00.0 VGA compatible controller: NVIDIA Corporation TU116 [GeForce GTX 1660 Ti] (rev a1)

+#### Optional - Use a "Proprietary" Graphics Driver
+Assuming you have the right hardware, you can use the proprietary driver from Nvidia.
+Ubuntu already knows the versions available from them and presents them as an easy to click radio button.

+Step 1 - Navigate to "Show Applications > SOftware & Updates > Additional Drivers"
+Step 2 - Observe that "Nouveaux" is currently checked Step 3 - Check the radio button at the top such as:

+ Using NVIDIA driver metapackage from nvidia-driver-470 (proprietary, tested)

 #### Show Operating System Info